-Refer to the "802.1X Wireless" on page 96 service type for a description of the different tabs.
+Refer to the "802.1X Wireless" on page 69 service type for a description of the different tabs.

+MAC Authentication

-MAC Authentication MAC-based authentication service, for clients without an 802.1X supplicant or a posture agent (printers, other embedded devices, and computers owned by guests or contractors).
+MAC-based authentication service, for clients without an 802.1X supplicant or a posture agent (printers, other embedded devices, and computers owned by guests or contractors).
 The network access device sends a MAC authentication request to Policy Manager.
 Policy Manager can look up the client in a white list or a black list, authenticate and authorize the client against an external authentication/authorization source, and optionally perform an audit on the client.

 The default Authentication method used for this type of service is [MAC AUTH], which is a special type of method called MAC-AUTH.
 When this authentication method is selected, Policy Manager does stricter checking of the MAC Address of the client.
-This type of service can use either a built-in static host list (refer to "Adding and Modifying Static Host Lists" on page 173), or any other authentication source for the purpose of white-listing or black-listing the client.
+This type of service can use either a built-in static host list (refer to Adding and Modifying Static Host Lists), or any other authentication source for the purpose of white-listing or black-listing the client.
 You can also specify the role mapping policy, based on categorization of the MAC addresses in the authorization sources.

 NOTE: You cannot configure Posture for this type of service.
 Audit can optionally be enabled for this type of service by checking the Audit End-hosts check box on the Service tab.

 You can perform audit For known end-hosts only or For unknown end hosts only or For all end hosts.
-Known end hosts are defined as those clients that are found in the authentication source (s) associated with this service.
+Known end hosts are defined as those clients that are found in the authentication source(s) associated with this service.
 Performing audit on a client is an asynchronous task, which means the audit can be performed only after the MAC authentication request has been completed and the client has acquired an IP address through DHCP.
 Once the audit results are available, there should be a way for Policy Manager to re-apply policies on the network device.
 This can be accomplished in one of the following ways:

-- No Action: The audit will not apply policies on the network device after this audit. - Do SNMP bounce: This option will bounce the switch port or to force an 802.1X reauthentication (both done via SNMP).Note: Bouncing the port triggers a new 802.1X/MAC authentication request by the client.
-If the audit server already has the posture token and attributes associated with this client in its cache, it returns the token and the attributes to Policy Manager. - Trigger RADIUS CoA action: This option sends a RADIUS Change of Authorization command to the network device by Policy Manager.
+- No Action: The audit will not apply policies on the network device after this audit will not apply policies on the networking will be a supply to the networking will be a - Do SNMP bounce: This option will bounce the switch port or to force an 802.1X reauthentication (both done via SNMP).
+Note: Bouncing the port triggers a new